Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Introduction

 However, the main challenge in dealing with complex phenomena such as fluids is to guarantee generalization performance because possible states in complex systems can be huge and may not be covered using a purely data-driven approach.
 Therefore, we must apply appropriate inductive biases to machine learning models.
 Many approaches successfully introduced various inductive biases such as local connectedness using graph neural networks (GNNs) and symmetry under coordinate transformations using equivariance.

 While these methods have made great progress in solving PDEs using machine learning, there is still room for improvement.
-First, there is need for an efficient and provable way to respect boundary conditions like Dirichlet and Neumann.
+First, there is need for an efficient and provable way to respect boundary conditions like Dirichlet and Neumann, i.e., mixed boundary conditions.
 Rigorous fulfillment of Dirichlet boundary conditions is indispensable because they are hard constraints and different Dirichlet conditions correspond to different problems users would like to solve.
 Second, there is need to reinforce the treatment of global interaction to predict the state after a long time, where interactions tend to be global.
 GNNs have excellent generalization properties because of their locally-connected nature; however, they may miss global interaction due to their localness.

 We propose physics-embedded neural networks (PENNs), a machine learning framework to address these issues by embedding physics in the models.
 We build our model based on IsoGCN~\citep{horie2021isometric}, a lightweight $\mathrm{E}(n)$-equivariant GNN to reflect physical symmetry and realize fast prediction.
-Furthermore, we construct a method to consider Dirichlet and Neumann boundary conditions.
-Finally, we reconsider a way to stack GNNs based on an iterative method used for nonlinear optimization problems, which naturally introduces the global pooling to GNNs as the global interaction with high interpretability.
+Furthermore, we construct a method to consider mixed boundary conditions.
+Finally, we reconsider a way to stack GNNs based on a nonlinear solver, which naturally introduces the global pooling to GNNs as the global interaction with high interpretability.
 In experiments, we demonstrate that our treatment of Neumann boundary conditions improves the predictive performance of the model, and our method can fulfill Dirichlet boundary conditions with no error.
-Our method also achieves state-of-the-art performance compared to a classical, well-optimized numerical solver and a baseline machine learning model in speed-accuracy trade-off.
+Our method also achieves state-of-the-art performance compared to a classical, well-optimized numerical solver and a baseline machine learning model in speed-accuracy trade-off. \Figref{fig:overview} shows the overview of the proposed model.
+Our main contributions are summarized as follows: \begin{itemize} \item We construct models to satisfy mixed boundary conditions: the \textit{boundary encoder}, \textit{Dirichlet layer}, \textit{pseudoinverse decoder}, and \textit{NeumannIsoGCN} (NIsoGCN).
+The considered models show provable fulfillment of boundary conditions, while existing models cannot. \item We propose \textit{neural nonlinear solvers}, which realize global connections to stably predict the state after a long time. \item We demonstrate that the proposed model shows state-of-the-art performance in speed-accuracy trade-off, and all the proposed components are compatible with $\mathrm{E}(n)$-equivariance. \end{itemize}